abdelmonem55/learn-rust/w-near.md

  log!("Withdraw {} yoctoNEAR from {}", amount, account_id);
 ```

-this line call macro and as we see it is like function call but have '!' so here we call macro called [log](https://docs.rs/log/latest/log/) to log data for tracing
+this line call macro and as we see it is like function call but have '!' so here we call macro called [log](https://docs.rs/log/latest/log/) to log data for tracing.